parmveerd/BBG-Game/README.md

-# CMPT 433 Sample Assignment Build Structure
+# CMPT 433 BBG Game

 This is a working project that you can use as the basis for your assignments.